-Future Leaders Institute
+Future Leaders Institute 2017

-A Summer Camp for Ambitious High-School Students
+An Overnight Camp for Ambitious High-School Students

-Dates for 2014 Institute: July 14–19, 2014
+Dates for 2017 Institute: July 17-28, 2017

-Cost: $800.
+Cost for 12 days: $1,000 (includes all room, board, and materials).
 We are committed to ensuring that every New Hampshire student who wants to participate in this program can do so regardless of financial need.
 Please see the application for more on financial assistance.